oogje/homebridge-i6-bigAssFans/README.md

 </span>

+# `The following text refers to the betas, not the latest release`.

-`homebridge-i6-bigassfans` is a plugin for Homebridge which allows you to control a Big Ass Fans model i6.
+`homebridge-i6-bigassfans` is a plugin for Homebridge which allows you to control Big Ass Fans i6, Haiku H/I Series and Haiku L Series fans.

+The plugin name reflects its history in that the it was created to support, and was limited to, i6 model fans when no other homebridge alternative was available.
+Some time around the beginning of April 2022, with a firmware update to the Haiku series fans, BigAssFans changed the Haiku's communication protocol to be compatible with the i6 model, and therefore this plugin.
+Having access only to an i6 fan, I collaborated with Haiku fan owners (notably @pponce) to add support for their fans.
-This works with my LED equipped i6 fan.
-I'm hoping it works for you.
-I created the plugin by observing network traffic and for the most part guessing the format of the binary messages that were sent to and from the fan.
-Of the appoximately 80 unique message types I've seen, I think I know what about half of them probably mean.
+I've guessed the format of the binary protocol and of the approximately eighty unique message types I've seen, I think I know what about half of them mean.

 ### Bugs

-The network connection to the fan will reset on occassion.
-I try to handle that gracefully but if it happens just as you issue a command (e.g., turn on the light) as oppposed to the periodic probe message, the command will be ignored.
+The network connection to the fan will reset on occasion.
+I try to handle that gracefully but if it happens at the moment you issue a command (e.g., turn on the light) as opposed when to the periodic probe message is issued, the command will be ignored.
 Try again after two seconds.

 ### Features

 * Turn fan and/or light on or off!
 * Change speed, and direction (keep in mind Big Ass Fans frowns on reversing speed.)
+* Detect existence of light
 * Change brightness level of LED lamp.
-* See the fan's bluetooth remote's temperature and humidity sensors.
+* See the fan's bluetooth remote's temperature and humidity sensors (i6 only).
+* See the fan's temperature sensors (Haiku Fans).
 * Turn Whoosh Mode on or off.
-* Turn Dim to Warm on or off.
+* Turn Dim to Warm on or off (i6 only).
-* Turn fan's Auto mode on or off.
+* Turn fan's fan Auto mode on or off.
+* Turn the fan's light Auto mode on or off
+* Turn on Eco Mode (Haiku fans only)

 ### Installation